rodrigobalazs/rodrigobalazs/README.md

 ## Hi there 👋

-I am a Software Developer specialized in backend development with over 8 years of experience building scalable, high-performance solutions in
+I am a Software Engineer specialized in backend development with over 8 years of experience building scalable, high-performance solutions in
 Java.
 I have worked across multiple industries, including e-commerce, logistics, social media, automotive, and mobile.
 Additionally, I bring
 7 years of experience in PHP development, including extensive work with Magento 2 ecosystem.
 <br/><br/>